hiddentao/robe/README.md

 var collection = db.collection('test');

-// watch for any changes to the collection yield collection.watch(function(collectionName, operationType, data) {
+// watch for any changes to the collection yield collection.addWatcher(function(collectionName, operationType, data) {
   // collectionName = collection which got updated
   // operationType = one of: insert, update, delete
   // data = the data which got inserted or updated